Ritual Recipes is a podcast that offers both simple and ceremonial rituals to mark the moments and the milestones of life.

 The concept of “spiritual” means different things to different people.
 What I’ve seen is our hunger for a meaningful connection to both ourselves and to something bigger than ourselves – to the universe, our planet, our community, friends and families.
 We might connect to a spiritual world through nature, art, music, food, through teaching, service to others, and simple acts of kindness.

 These are just a few examples.
 In the end, we each must forge our own ideas of what is spiritual.
 Rituals can illuminate the path.

-Ritual Recipes is a side dish of Moon River Rituals where I’ve worked since 2012 as a wedding officiant.
-Both are members of the Connecticut Better Business Bureau.
+Ritual Recipes is a side dish of Moon River Rituals where I’ve worked since 2012 as a certified Life-Cycle Celebrant.